 Pierce Brosnan appeared in GoldenEye (1995), Tomorrow Never Dies (1997), The World Is Not Enough (1999) and Die Another Day (2002).
 He was also the voice in the Video Game adaption of Golden Eye, widely considered to be one of the best games of the Nintendo 64 era.

 Daniel Craig appeared in Casino Royale (2006), Quantum of Solace (2008), Skyfall (2012), Spectre (2015), and the upcoming No Time to Die (2021).

 The short answer to this is that nobody really knows.
 There was a gap of four years between Pierce Brosnan’s last appearance and Daniel Craig’s first.

-Head to Paddy Power and look for the page marked ‘Specials’ – that’s where you’ll find the latest odds on the next James Bond.
+Head to Betfred and look for the page marked ‘Specials’ – that’s where you’ll find the latest odds on the next James Bond.